Charlie Cox and Steve Parrish - An Appreciation

 Cox and Parrish together are reminiscent of Walker and Hunt in Formula 1.
 One is the ex-competitor expert, while the other is an enthusiast.
 What really kicks it off is the dry humour of Cox, especially his use of strange similes and metaphors.
 They are amusing when edited, but to hear him at his best, you have to watch a live transmission, as some of his metaphors stetch what is allowable on afternoon television.

 Murray Walker had web-sites devoted to him by the dozen, but Cox and Parrish have yet to have this honour.
 I think they should, so lets get started.
 This is an appreciation of their commentary, and what follows is a list of memorable quotations.
-If there are any that you think should be added, please either mail me at Darren.Galpin@virgin.net, or log on to www.gaffersports.com, go to the Motorsport Forum, and post your quote there.
+If there are any that you think should be added, please mail me at darrengalpin43@gmail.com.

 "Tommy Rustad will be writing home to mum, 'I've just passed Alain Menu, the defending champion, and I nearly lost it in the process!'" - Charlie Cox on Rustad in BTCC at Silverstone, 1998.